-Do not install or remove the unit by yourself (end-user).
-Ask the dealer or an LG trained technician to install the unit.
-Improper installation by the user will result in water leakage, fire,
+O Do not install, remove, or re-install the unit by yourself (end user).
+Ask the dealer or an authorized technician to install the unit.

+Improper installation by the user may result in water leakage, fire, explosion, electric shock, physical injury or death.